-Table 86: Attributes of element <connection_1d/>

-Attribute "label"

-The label defines the human readable identification of the seam weld connection.

-Example:

-<connection_list>

-<connection_1d label="SEAM_1780">

-<loc_list>

-...

-</loc_list>

-<seamweld>

-...

-</seamweld>

-<appdata>

-...

-</appdata>

-</connection_1d>

-</connection_list>

 Type Specification

 Each seam weld is identified by main type of the weld and described more precisely by its subtype.
 This means there is a general category that includes several subcases.
 Detailed information can be seen under definition of element main type and subtype.